himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 ### Easy to Read

-It should go without saying that the organization and maintainabilty of org-mode configurations make them extemely *readable*.
+It should go without saying that the organization and maintainability of org-mode configurations make them extremely *readable*.
 Not only is the source code easier to read, but org files can be [exported](https://orgmode.org/manual/Exporting.html) to all sorts of outputs (HTML, LaTeX, OpenDocument, etc).
-Combined with a stylesheet, these outputs can look *very* sharp... especially for a "`.emacs` file"!
+Combined with a style-sheet, these outputs can look *very* sharp... especially for a "`.emacs` file"!